-One other that might be interesting is North Face vs Canada Goose, this did not make the list as Canada Goose is not primarily a hiking or sportswear company.
-Though they make great outdoor gear.
+One other that might be interesting is North Face vs Canada Goose.
+This did not make the list as Canada Goose is not primarily a hiking or sportswear company.
+However, they make great outdoor gear.

 I love hiking, backpacking, and camping.
 From the Camino de Santiago to the West Highland Way in Scotland or simply a great day hike on the weekend.
 Hiking refreshes me, my mind, and keeps my body reasonably fit.
 So far I have walked three Camino routes and many other long distance hikes in the UK, Canada, and around the rest of Europe.
 One of the best was my hike up Ben Nevis.